9023. Minimum increments

 int m[MAX], d[MAX];

-Function check in array d generates a sequence first, first + 1, first + 2, …, first + n – 1.
-If for each i (0 ≤ in – 1) an inequality m[i] ≤ d[i] holds, then array d can be obtained from m by increasing the elements by 1, and in this case, we will call the array d to be suitable.
-If array d is suitable, then check function returns 1, otherwise it returns 0.
+If for every i (0 ≤ in – 1) the condition m[i] ≤ d[i] holds, then array d can be obtained from array m by incrementing some elements by 1.
+In this case, the array d is considered valid.
+If the array d is valid, the function check returns 1, otherwise it returns 0.

 int check(int first)